-Publications available on a limited basis, such as customized, print on demand publications with content specifically tailored to a user’s request (such as a photo book or personal calendar) shall not be assigned an ISBN.
+Publications available on a limited basis, such as customized, print on demand publications with content specifically tailored to a user’s request (such as a photo book or personal calendar) will not need to be assigned an ISBN.
 If a customized publication is being made available for wider sale, for example through a college book store, then an ISBN should be assigned.

 I want to create and publish a monthly magazine.
 Do I need a new ISBN for each edition?

-No. Publications that are intended by the publisher to be regularly updated or continued indefinitely (such as journals, magazines, newspapers, or websites) shall not be assigned an ISBN.
+No. Publications that are intended by the publisher to be regularly updated or continued indefinitely (such as journals, magazines, newspapers, or websites) should not be assigned an ISBN.

 What does the number mean?

 Since 2007, national ISBN agencies provide ISBNs consisting of 13 digits, grouped to communicate the following information:

 - Prefix Element (978 or 979 – new prefixes will be assigned as new numbers are required to meet demand)

 - Registration Group Element (country, geographical region, or language area)

 - Publication Element (specific edition of the publication released by the publisher)